The Macartney mission to China 1793-94

 The Great Wall

 The rather neglected ruin of the Great Wall greatly impressed the party.
 The wall had ceased to hold any strategic value after the Manchus had subdued Mongolia.
 The mission clambered over the wall and took measurements and notes.
-The Chinese were concerned that this amounted to spying and tried to stop, unsuccessfully, access to it on their return visit.
+The Chinese were concerned that this amounted to spying and tried to (unsuccessfully) prevent access to it on their return visit.

 Dress and deportment

 The embassy was bewildered by the speed of the Imperial postal service.
 In Europe a letter would take about ten times longer to travel the same distance.
-Specially bred horses were held at stations, up to 100 at each one.
+In China specially bred horses were held at stations, up to 100 at each one.
 Horses had small bells in their harnesses so the next station was in readiness before arrival.
 An Imperial letter could travel at 150 miles a day - only ten days to go from Beijing to Guangzhou.
-It was this efficient and world-leading method of communication that kept the vast Chinese Empire together.
+It was this efficient and world-beating communication system that kept the vast Chinese Empire together.

 The embassy was amazed by the sheer number of army/militia personnel that they saw.
 China’s military preparedness was studied and recorded.
 The Emperor had issued a command that every bridge they passed under should have military personnel on display.
 The effect did not stand up to close scrutiny, some of the ‘armor’ was just painted wood and discipline was lacking.
 The cannons were particularly poor, no match for improved European versions.
 Their weaponry was considered little better than pitchforks.
 As for the navy, Macartney was confident that just two frigates could pulverize the whole Chinese navy, and so it was to prove.
 China would be easy to conquer but hard to hold due to the sheer numbers of people.